We may be softballers now, but did you

 “Libby had an open heart and was incredibly warm, generous, intuitive, insightful and supportive – and very funny – she would crack me up with her insights and humour.
 She has this funny knack of ‘mis-hearing’ what people said – one classic was in the Sydney games, someone commented that in running to first base they had ‘corked their thighs’.
 Libby misheard this as ‘porked their thighs’ which then led her onto how we might need to marinate them to make them better, or that we better put some sunscreen on them, otherwise they would end up as crackling, etc. - funny segues that I loved which then became a part of the team dialect.”

-Since 2004, the Sydney Outfielders has been run by a group of officers elected by the league members at the Annual General Meeting at the end of each season each year.
+Since 2004, the Sydney Outfielders has been run by a group of officers elected by the league members at the Annual General Meeting at the end of each season.
 The committee members generously share their time to make sure everything runs smoothly.
-Here are the committee members for the 2019/20 season:
+Here are the Committee executive for the 2020-21 season:

 Sarah Van Ryn